subdgtl/Monoceros/README.md

 Two things are happening in the Materialize Slots component:

 - it outputs the Module Geometry in a data tree.
-Each branch path represents `{Module index, Slot index}`, where `Module index` is the order in which the Modules were passed into the Materialize Slots component and `Slot index` is the order in which the Slots were passed into the Materialize Slots component.
+Each branch path represents `{ module index, slot index}`, where `module index` is the order in which the Modules were passed into the Materialize Slots component and `slot index` is the order in which the Slots were passed into the Materialize Slots component.
   Each branch contains a complete list of geometry brought by the respective Module into its Slot. *Note: Only the Slots containing the first